 Juice and caffeine addicts pour into trendy Scandinavian import Joe & The Juice for its super-fresh fruit and veggie juices, shakes, and acai bowls -- OK, and for the attractive baristas.
 Blaring music is a constant here, so if you're looking to get some work done with your laptop, bring your noise-canceling headphones.
 Cozy armchairs and communal tables fill the bare-bones space, where locals and tourists alike can be seen noshing on the menu's decent selection of light sandwiches and sipping on juices like the Stress Me Down with strawberry, apple, and ginger.

-If Luke’s Diner from Gilmore Girls were dropped into Nolita and served Thai dishes on top of a classic diner menu, you'd get Lovely Day.
-Plenty of trendy downtowners are drawn to the no-frills Elizabeth Street spot (sporting cherry-red booths, an antique wooden bar, and floral-patterned walls) and the menu that ranges from a fried egg sandwich with avocado to spicy green curry.
+If Luke’s Diner from Gilmore Girls were dropped into Nolita and served Thai dishes and diner breakfasts, you'd get Lovely Day.
+Plenty of artsy types are drawn to the no-frills Elizabeth Street spot (sporting cherry-red booths, an antique wooden bar, and floral-patterned walls) and the menu with items ranging from a fried egg sandwich with avocado to spicy green curry.
 There are noodle dishes, too, plus dumplings and fried rice.
 The Thai food may not exactly be authentic, but that’s part of the charm -- it doesn’t try to be.
 Lovely Day tends to get crowded for both brunch and dinner, but a word to the wise: it has a basement space that isn’t advertised and has a separate wait list, so try your luck down there.

 McNally Jackson is an adorable indie bookstore stocked with everything from obscure literary mags and New York Times bestsellers to cookbooks and under-the-radar staff picks.
 The bi-level space includes an in-store cafe that sells coffee and tea, as well as made-to-order sandwiches, soups, quiches, and pastries, either made in-house or sourced from local purveyors like Ovenly and Balthazar.
 The cafe area gets crowded and rightly so: it's one of the best places in the city to read a book over lunch.